EUROPE MARKETS: European Stocks Under Pressure As Euro Hits Highest Since January 2015

 ADVERTISEMENT

-Euro strength can hurt shares of exporters as it can erode revenue made overseas.
+Euro strength can hurt shares of exporters because it can erode revenue made overseas.

-The shared currency pushed to its highest level in two-and-a-half years after Draghi's comments at the meeting of global central bankers.
-On Monday, it hit an intraday high of $1.1965, to reach its highest level since January 2015, according to FactSet data.
+The shared currency pushed to its highest level in two-and-a-half years after Draghi's appearance at the meeting of global central bankers.
+The euro hit an intraday high of $1.1965 on Monday, its strongest level since January 2015, according to FactSet data, and made a similar move on Friday.

 "Draghi didn't repress the euro bulls at his Jackson Hole speech on Friday," said Ipek Ozkardeskaya, senior market analyst at London Capital Group.
 "This has been perceived as a green light for speculation that the ECB may announce the much-expected quantitative easing tapering plans [at the bank's] September 7 policy meeting."